Friday, January 11, 2013

 Directly after that scene (whilst I was just arising from my bed), I saw another scene of two soldiers, same building, but in an open area as opposed to a hallway.

 I sensed that the pictures of the two soldiers and the one running in the hallway looked like pictures the media had taken to be released publicly.
 My first course of action in this matter was to seek the Lord.
-Was it from the Lord or was it due to recent events?
+Was it from the Lord, or was it due to recent events?

 Another shooting will likely take place.
-There have been shootings in theaters, malls, schools and churches.
+There have been shootings in theatres, malls, schools and churches.
 I sensed that the scenes I saw in my dream were in a hospital.
 If it is not a shooting, then it is war … whether from civil uprisings or WWIII.

 Look at Jonah; he did not want to speak to the people.
-He knew if they repented, the Almighty God would turn things around and he would look like a fool, so he ran the other way.
+He knew if they repented, the Almighty God would turn things around, and he would look like a fool, so he ran the other way.
 Jonah learned the hard way, as many of us do.

 Yet, we should be like Abraham, Moses and many others, who prayed when they were forewarned of God's judgment.
 They spoke to the people of impending judgment, as revealed to them, but they did not leave it there.